-Taking this medication will not prevent you from passing HIV to other people.
+Using this medicine will not prevent your disease from spreading.
 Do not have unprotected sex or share razors or toothbrushes.
 Talk with your doctor about safe ways to prevent HIV transmission during sex.
 Sharing drug or medicine needles is never safe, even for a healthy person.

 Truvada side effects

-Early symptoms of lactic acidosis may get worse over time and this condition can be fatal.
-Get emergency medical help if you have even mild symptoms: muscle pain or weakness, numb or cold feeling in your arms and legs, trouble breathing, stomach pain, nausea with vomiting, fast or uneven heart rate, dizziness, or feeling very weak or tired.
+Mild symptoms of lactic acidosis may worsen over time, and this condition can be fatal.
+Get emergency medical help if you have: unusual muscle pain, trouble breathing, stomach pain, vomiting, irregular heart rate, dizziness, feeling cold, or feeling very weak or tired.

-Call your doctor at once if you have swelling, rapid weight gain, and little or no urinating.
+Call your doctor at once if you have:

-swelling in your neck or throat (enlarged thyroid), menstrual changes, impotence, loss of interest in sex.
+swelling in your neck or throat (enlarged thyroid), menstrual changes, impotence.

 Common Truvada side effects may include:

-headache, mild dizziness, depressed mood;
+headache, dizziness, feeling depressed or tired;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.